CryShana/CryBarEditor/Documentation/XSScriptingReference.md

 ### Other references
 - [https://jehathor.github.io/AoM-Retold/RetoldFunctions.html](https://jehathor.github.io/AoM-Retold/RetoldFunctions.html) - contains functions extracted from AoMRetold executable
 - [Extracted Editor Triggers](triggers_reference.xml) (XML file with all triggers that the editor uses and which functions they map to in XS script)
+    - **This is outdated, check game folder for up-to-date official reference**

 ---